 Mode Target and Connection Requirements Memory Footprint Performance Impact of Log Records Ease-of- Use Good for Real Hardware or Multicore Can Records Be Dropped?
-Simulator JTAG required smaller none easy No No Probe Point JTAG required smaller none easy No No JTAG Stop-Mode (default) JTAG required smaller none easy No Can be overwritten JTAG Run-Mode JTAG required C6x family only smaller slight easy Yes Yes, if CCS cannot keep up Non-JTAG Transport no JTAG required; various transports sup- ported larger some more complex Yes Yes, if Rta cannot keep up.
-Also records not seen when target halts.
+Simulator JTAG required smaller none easy No No Probe Point JTAG required smaller none easy No No JTAG Stop-Mode (default) JTAG required smaller none easy No Can be overwritten.
+JTAG Run-Mode JTAG required (available on C64x+, C66x and C28x targets only) smaller slight easy Yes Yes, if CCS cannot keep up Non-JTAG Transport no JTAG required; various transports supported larger some more complex Yes Yes, if Rta cannot keep up.
+Also records not seen when target halts Idle no JTAG required; various transports supported smaller some moderate Yes Yes, if there is not enough Idle time or the transport cannot keep up

-Table 5-2 Comparison of Upload Event Modes
+Table 5-2.
+Comparison of Upload Event Modes

-The only mode that does not require a JTAG connection is the Upload_NONJTAGTRANSPORT mode.
-So, for targets that do not support JTAG connections, this is the only event upload mode supported.
+The only modes that do not require a JTAG connection are UploadMode_NONJTAGTRANSPORT and UploadMode_IDLE.
+So, for targets that do not support JTAG connections, these are the only event upload modes supported.

-If you select a non-JTAG mode, you should also select a topology (singlecore or multicore) and a transport type (Ethernet, File, or user-defined).
+If you select UploadMode_NONJTAGTRANSPORT, you should also select a topology (single-core or multicore) and a transport type (Ethernet, File, or user-defined).
 See Section 5.3.3.1, Configuring the topology and Section 5.3.3.2, Configuring the transportType for details.